Shopify vs Etsy: Which Should You Use to Sell Online?

-When it comes to attracting customers and traffic of Shopify vs. Etsy, Etsy is one of the best marketplaces if you need a place to sell your hand-made, vintage, or craft goods.
+When it comes to attracting customers and traffic, Etsy is one of the best marketplaces if you need a place to sell your hand-made, vintage, or craft goods.

-The well-known marketplace has over 33 million buyers from around the world and many more users who visit the marketplace to search for different items and goods.
+The well-known marketplace has over 33 million buyers worldwide and many more users who visit the marketplace to search for different items and goods.

-The best news is that the potential customers don’t need to search for your brand, company, or product specifically but can easily land upon it when performing a search on Etsy or Google.
+The best news is that the potential customers don’t need to search for your brand, company, or product specifically but can easily land upon it when searching on Etsy or Google.

-Since Etsy is such a popular marketplace, it will rank first when search terms like hand-made items are used in Google.
+Since Etsy is such a popular marketplace, it will rank first when searching terms like “hand-made items” in Google.
 This means that the marketplace gets a huge traffic volume.